2023 Annual Meeting Press Release

 FOR IMMEDIATE RELEASE

-Edmonton, Alberta, August 2022 – The Uniform Law Conference of Canada (ULCC), a government-supported organization that works to modernize and harmonize federal, provincial and territorial laws and considers proposals to reform criminal laws, held its 104th Annual Meeting in Edmonton, Alberta, from August 15 to 19, 2022.
-This was the ULCC’s first in-person annual meeting since 2019.
-Meetings in 2020 and 2021 were held virtually due to the global pandemic.
+Charlottetown, Prince Edward Island, August 2023 – The Uniform Law Conference of Canada (ULCC), a government-supported organization that works to modernize and harmonize federal, provincial, and territorial laws and considers proposals to reform criminal laws, held its 105th annual meeting in Charlottetown, PEI, from August 21 to 25, 2023.

 The ULCC is comprised of a Civil Section and a Criminal Section.

-The Civil Section received interim reports on four projects: Reform of General Partnership Law/Joint Ventures; Charitable Organizations; Defamation Law in the Internet Age; and Uniform Enforcement of Canadian Judgments and Decrees Act projects.
-It also received a preliminary report examining the possible implementation of the Hague Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters (2019) by common law jurisdictions.
-In addition, it received a report from Justice Canada on its activities in the field of private international law.
-Representatives of the United States Uniform Law Commission and the European Law Institute also reported on their organization’s projects.
+The Civil Section received interim reports on projects including Non-disclosure Agreements, Reform of General Partnership Law/Joint Ventures, and Charitable Organizations.
+It also received a pre-implementation report on the Hague Convention on the Recognition and Enforcement of Foreign Judgements in Civil or Commercial Matters (2019).
+Additionally, it received a report from Justice Canada on activities in the field of private international law.
+Also, the United States Uniform Law Commission reported on its projects.

-At a joint session of the Civil and Criminal Sections, the Diversity and Inclusion Committee presented the results of a demographic survey of ULCC delegates that had been conducted following the 2021 Annual Meeting.
+At a joint session of the Civil and Criminal Sections, the Diversity and Inclusion Committee presented the results of a demographic survey of ULCC delegates that had been conducted following the 2022 annual meeting.

 Delegates to the ULCC are legal experts invited by the federal, provincial, and territorial governments.
-This year, they included government lawyers, prosecutors, lawyers in private practice, members of the judiciary, law professors, and representatives from the Canadian Bar Association, the Barreau du Québec, and Canadian law reform organizations.
-Approximately 80 participants were in attendance for this year’s Annual Meeting, including the Immediate Past President and the Executive Committee Chair of the United States Uniform Law Commission, and the President of the European Law Institute.
+This year, they included government lawyers, prosecutors, lawyers in private practice, members of the judiciary, law professors, and representatives from the Law Commission of Canada, the Canadian Bar Association, the Barreau du Québec, and Canadian law reform organizations.
+Approximately 70 participants were in attendance for this year’s annual meeting, including the Immediate Past President of the United States Uniform Law Commission.